AliAzimiD/karchiz/README.md

 Minimal example in .github/workflows/ci.yml sets up mypy checks, lint, bandit, tests, code coverage.

 ## Data Visualization with Superset
 This project integrates [Apache Superset](https://superset.apache.org/) for exploring the scraped PostgreSQL data.
 Start the service with:

 ```bash
 docker-compose up -d superset
 ```

-The `superset` service executes `superset-init.sh` which upgrades the Superset database, creates the default `admin` account and runs the helper script `scripts/create_superset_connection.py` to automatically register the `jobsdb` database connection.
-The script reads the database password from the file specified by `APP_DB_PASSWORD_FILE` (set in `docker-compose.yml` to `/run/secrets/db_password` which maps to `secrets/db_password.txt`) and exports it as `APP_DB_PASSWORD` for Superset.
+The `superset` service automatically initializes on first start:

+1. Runs `superset-init.sh` to upgrade the Superset database and create the default `admin` account.
+2. Executes `scripts/create_superset_connection.py` to register the `jobsdb` connection.
+3. The helper script reads the password from the file specified by `APP_DB_PASSWORD_FILE` (in `docker-compose.yml` this is set to `/run/secrets/db_password`, mapping to `secrets/db_password.txt`).

-Once running, visit [http://localhost:8088](http://localhost:8088) and log in using the default credentials `admin`/`admin`.
+Once running, visit [http://localhost:8088](http://localhost:8088) and log in with `admin`/`admin`.
 Superset is pre-configured to connect to the `jobsdb` database so you can start building charts immediately.
-The container installs the PostgreSQL driver at startup using
+The container installs the PostgreSQL driver at startup using the environment variable

 `PIP_ADDITIONAL_REQUIREMENTS=psycopg2-binary`.